What SoftBank really wants

 Higher and higher

-Doing back-of-the-napkin math on this 20 percent IRR – whether over seven years or a more traditional 10-year timeframe — would translate into between $130 billion and $430 billion for SoftBank’s investors — minus its initial investments, management fees, and the debt that makes up roughly $44 million of Vision Fund’s total holdings.
+Doing back-of-the-napkin math on this 20 percent IRR – whether over seven years or a more traditional 10-year timeframe — would translate into between $130 billion and $430 billion for SoftBank’s investors — minus its initial investments, management fees, and the debt that makes up roughly $44 billion of Vision Fund’s total holdings.

 That’s a whole lot of capital to generate for limited partners, so how does it do it?
 SoftBank thinks it can get there largely through ride-sharing, say sources familiar with its thinking.
 More specifically, SoftBank is counting on the smooth evolution of today’s ride-share companies into vast networks of self-driving taxis.